Badges uniform and etiquette

 Badges and Uniform

-When representing The Queen and on certain other official occasions, male Lord-Lieutenants wear a military-style navy blue uniform with scarlet stripes on the trousers and a scarlet band round the peaked cap.
+When representing The King and on certain other official occasions, male Lord-Lieutenants wear a military-style navy blue uniform with scarlet stripes on the trousers and a scarlet band round the peaked cap.

-Lady Lord-Lieutenants wear a Badge of Office rather than a uniform to indicate their position.
-This badge features the Tudor rose surmounted with a crown on a bow of white and magenta – the Lieutenancy colours.
+Uniform is optional for female Lord-Lieutenants.
+If not in uniform their Badge of Office features the Tudor rose surmounted with a crown on a bow of white and magenta – the Lieutenancy colours.

 Similarly male Vice Lord-Lieutenants wear a military uniform and female Vice Lord-Lieutenants wear a Badge of Office.